Interactive Faith Tours Available to Download

 LDS Lake District – a day of scenery and inspiration.

-We start by visiting the John Taylor sites (third church president) before driving through the famous Lake District.
+We start by visiting the sites of third Church President John Taylor sites before driving through the famous Lake District.
 We learn about the saving of the Doctrine and Covenants, the contribution of Shakers & Quakers, the Romney connection, William Wordsworth’s attack, George Washington’s lineage and Ruskin’s words of wisdom.

 LDS Hereford – “The field is white…”